Mallinckrodt: Revealing Earnings Call

 My Interpretation

-If the company is looking to continue to grow revenue via M&A then that could be problematic.
+If the company is looking to continue to grow revenue via M&A, then that could be problematic.
 First of all, Mallinckrodt's $6.0 billion in debt is already at 4.2x run-rate EBITDA.
 Any pullback in Acthar sales could [i] cause the company's credit ratios to deteriorate and [ii] make lenders reticent to extend more debt for new deals.
-Secondly, Mallinckrodt expects to acquire companies who specialize in rare diseases.
-That could be hit a snag.
+Secondly, Mallinckrodt expects to acquire companies which specialize in rare diseases.
+That could hit a snag.
 One of Congress' policy responses to price gouging is for the FTC to scrutinize mergers, particularly for the off-patent drug market.
-I would not be surprised if Congress extended that scrutiny to [i] the rare drug market and/or [ii] companies like Mallinckrodt who have been accused of price gouging in general.
+I would not be surprised if Congress extended that scrutiny to [i] the rare drug market and/or [ii] companies like Mallinckrodt which have been accused of price gouging in general.

 Conclusion

-After examining Mallinckrodt's most recent earnings call the company's business prospects appear to worse than I originally suspected.
+After examining Mallinckrodt's most recent earnings call, the company's business prospects appear to be worse than I originally suspected.
 The market appears to have cooled to MNK as well.
 The overhang from Acthar and Methylphenidate will likely drive the stock lower.
 MNK is a sell.

 Disclosure: I am/we are short VRX.